rycroft-group/math714/g_parabolic/README.md

 # Parabolic equations examples

-This directory contains several introductory examples used in Lectures 6 and 7 on iterative methods.
+This directory contains several introductory examples used in Lectures 11 and 12 on parabolic equations.

 ## The `parabolic.ipynb` notebook